 Mandatory Pre-Race Talk- 9:25am

 10K Run & 5k Walk - starts 9:45

 Course closes 11:00am

 Hot Cocoa Run & Dog Walk Information

 Course:Course is relatively flat out and back.
 Includes Pinebrook Blvd. and Beechmont Lake.
-1mile will be potentially within Ward Acres.
-5K will be increased to 4miles include looping Beechmont Lake
+1mile is within Ward Acres.
+5K is actually 3.5 miles including a loop close to Beechmont Lake.

-The 5k is actually a 4miler this year andalong with the 1miler, can be walked or run- No 10K Walkers!- must be able to finish in <75 minutes;
+The 5k is slighter longer distance this year and along with the 1miler, can be walked or run- No 10K Walkers will be allowed!- Must be able to finish in <75 minutes;